AlphaHearth/HearthIntellect/README.md

 - [ ] Implement `CardController`.
 - [ ] Write home page and web page for `Card`.
 - [ ] Deploy version `0.1`.
+- [ ] Migrate from Morphia to Spring Data.
-- [ ] Migrate `User` from Morphia and MongoDB to MyBatis and MySQL.
+- [ ] Migrate `User` from Morphia and MongoDB to MyBatis and MySQL using Spring Data and Spring Transaction.
 - [ ] Add controller classes for `User`.
 - [ ] Implement user authentication and authorization framework.
 - [ ] Add test cases for `PatchRepository`.